 More details may be found in section 7(4E) under the Estate Agents (Licensing) Regulation.

-While payment for licence fees may be made in cash or by cheque, applicants are advised to pay cash (or EPS) at the EAA office if they intend to make an application in the last few days of the relevant period because if a cheque cannot be cashed (for applications made by post or by hand) or online payment is not successful (for applications made online) for whatever reason, then the application may not be considered made within the relevant period.
+While payment for licence fees may be made in cash (or EPS) or by cheque, applicants (or their representatives) are advised to pay cash (or EPS) at the EAA office if they intend to make an application in the last few days of the relevant period because if a cheque cannot be cashed (for applications made by post or by hand) or online payment is not successful (for applications made online) for whatever reason, then the application may not be considered made within the relevant period.